Skip to main content

 Phase 1: Define the Need and Build an Effective Sourcing Strategy

-Job Description: The Position Brief as Foundation
+Job Specification: The Job Description as Foundation

-Choice of Sourcing Channels and Multi-Modal Strategy
+Choice of Sourcing Channels and Multimodal Strategy

-Multi-channel sourcing is now essential.
+Multimodal sourcing is now essential.
 High-performing companies combine:

 • Internal referrals, which according to Glassdoor generate 55% faster recruitment and retention rates 45% higher